implict/ofSiteKR/_documentation/sound/ofSoundPlayer.markdown

 _version_deprecated: _
 _summary: _
 _constant: False_
-_static: no_
+_static: False_
 _visible: True_
 _advanced: False_
 -->

+_inlined_description: _

+Sets position of the playhead within the file (aka "seeking").

 _description: _

-This sets the position of the sound currently playing in milliseconds.
+This sets the position of the playhead in milliseconds.